 Mount: Nikon FX | Elements/groups: 14/12 | Diaphragm blades: 9 | Autofocus: Ultrasonic (ring-type) | Stabilizer: None | Minimum focus distance: 0.85m | Maximum magnification: 0.12x | Filter thread: 86mm | Dimensions (WxL): 95x126mm | Weight: 1,130g

 The combination of an 85mm focal length and f/1.4 aperture is perfect for portraiture on a full-frame camera.
 It enables a comfortable shooting distance and a tight depth of field, so you can make the main subject really stand out against a blurred background.
-Typical of Sigma’s ‘Art’ line of prime lenses, the Sigma 85mm f/1.4 DG HSM | A has a relatively large build with a complex optical design.
+Typical of Sigma’s ‘Art’ line of prime lenses, this one has a relatively large build with a complex optical design.
 Indeed, it’s about 50 per cent longer than the competing Nikon lens and nearly twice the weight.
 The pro-grade construction includes weather-seals and the overall finish is immaculate.
 Sharpness is exceptional across the entire image frame, even at the widest aperture of f/1.4.
 It outperforms the pricier Nikon 85mm f/1.4G lens in this respect, while also beating it for minimizing colour fringing and distortion.
-It’s the best portrait lens for full-frame portraiture on Nikon DSLRs, if you can live with the weight.
+It’s the best portrait lens for full-frame portraiture on Nikon DSLRs – if you can live with the weight!

-Budget option: Nikon AF-S 50mm f/1.8G
+13. Nikon AF-S 50mm f/1.8G